4 Hours / 4 CEs

 This training is intended for psychologists and other licensed mental health professionals who specialize in forensic psychology or clinical work with individuals who have a history of sexual offending.
 It is designed for those who conduct psychological evaluations, provide treatment, and navigate complex ethical and legal considerations in their practice.

-• Clinician providing assessment or treatment to individuals with a history of sexual offending
+• Clinicians providing assessment or treatment to individuals with a history of sexual offending

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals who treat or evaluate individuals with a history of sexual offending.
-The content is appropriate for participants at the following experience levels:
+This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in the assessment and treatment of individuals with a history of sexual offending.

-Clinicians with some experience in forensic or sex offense-specific work, looking to deepen their understanding of complex ethical dilemmas, sources of authority, and nuanced issues of roles, boundaries, and confidentiality.
+• Intermediate: Participants have some experience in this area and are looking to deepen their understanding of complex ethical dilemmas, refine their application of risk management strategies, and enhance their ability to navigate issues of roles, boundaries, and confidentiality.

 • Practice Setting

-• Community mental health centers with specialized forensic programs
+• Community mental health clinics with forensic referrals

-• Court clinics or agencies providing court-ordered evaluations and treatment
+• Private practices providing court-ordered evaluations and treatment

 Randy Otto, PhD, ABPP